Stop the Spread – Cleaning and Disinfecting Commercial Properties

 Whilst thorough cleaning can be effective at decreasing the spread of infection, fully disinfecting areas can decrease the risk even more.

-How to Clean and Disinfect Effectively
+How to clean and disinfect effectively

-Despite this, many businesses remain open including manufacturing facilities, banks and supermarkets whilst other businesses have been adapting their services to operate.
+In order to minimise the spread of infection properly, effective solutions and chemicals need to be used.
+The UK Government officially enforced the first lockdown on March 20th 2020.
+Many businesses remained open including manufacturing facilities, banks and supermarkets whilst other businesses have adapted their services to operate.
 Examples of this include as restaurant businesses offering take-out services or companies operating with skeleton staff in offices.
-With that being said, these businesses should ensure that extra measures are being taken to clean and disinfect areas during this pandemic.

 Hands are one of the main culprits when it comes to the spread of infection.
-Many studies have found that people do not wash their hands for long enough to effectively remove germs and bacteria.
+Many studies have found that people do not wash their hands for long enough to effectively remove germs and harmful bacteria.
 Therefore, while people may be taking stringent measures to practice effective hand washing through soap and water or hand sanitiser, it’s still vitally important that commonly touched surfaces are disinfected on a daily basis Commonly touched surfaces include till screens, phones, keyboards and door handles.

 Pay attention to high traffic areas

-How Often to Clean and Disinfect
+How often to clean and disinfect

 Cleaning of a facility should take place daily whilst during a pandemic it is recommended that cleaning happen twice daily particularly in settings such as healthcare facilities or manufacturing facilities.
 This means cleaning and disinfecting commonly touched areas that could increase risk of infection transmission.

-What is a Deep Clean?
+What is a deep clean?

 A deep clean means thorough cleaning and disinfecting of an area including cleaning behind areas and equipment and less commonly touched surfaces to ensure the spread of infection is minimised.
 It may also include scrubbing floors and carpets, dusting high ceilings and scrubbing within cupboards.
 Effective disinfection can be achieved through proper use of the correct chemicals that may vary depending on area and surface.